CAP 206 Kinnickinnic River Aquatic Ecosystem Restoration

 Description

 Prior to the dams being constructed, the Kinnickinnic River was a free-flowing river with natural waterfalls.
-Prior to the construction of the dams, the river flowed over the upper part of Junction Falls, dropping roughly 10 feet before flatting out for 100 feet then dropping an additional 16 feet over the lower falls.
-Dams have been shown to have negative impacts on the ecosystem.
 The impoundments of Lake George and Lake Louise have resulted in increased sedimentation, high water temperatures, and lack of aquatic diversity.

-The project sponsor, the city of River Falls, requested assistance from the U.S. Corps of Engineers to determine the feasibility of developing an aquatic ecosystem restoration project by researching the federal interest in removing Powell Dam or removing both Powell and Junction Dams.
+The project sponsor, the city of River Falls, requested assistance from the U.S. Corps of Engineers to determine the feasibility of developing an aquatic ecosystem restoration project by researching the removal of Powell Dam or removing both Powell and Junction Dams.

 Status

-A Federal Interest Determination was completed and approved in March 2022.
-The Review Plan was approved by Mississippi Valley Division in February and the Feasibility Cost Share Agreement was executed March.
+A Federal Interest Determination was completed and approved in March 2022 and a Feasibility Cost Share Agreement was executed March 2023.

-The Corps is currently involved in the feasibility study and held a public meeting on August 15 at the City of River Falls public library.
-The project delivery team is working to meet the Tentatively Selected Plan milestone in December 2023.
-The anticipated final report approval is targeted for March 2024.
+The Corps is currently involved in the feasibility study and held a public meeting on Aug.
+15, 2023.
+The Tentatively Selected Plan was approved in December 2023.
+The St. Paul District has submitted a waiver request to exceed the federal project limit.
+The anticipated final report approval is targeted for June 2024.
 The study will be cost shared 50% federal and 50% non-federal with an expected total approximate cost of $750,000.

 Authority